EMI Calculator India - Calculate Home Loan, Car Loan & Personal Loan EMI

 • You have surplus funds available

-• Your loan interest rate is higher than returns from other investments
+• Your loan interest rate is higher than expected returns from other investments (after tax and risk)

 • You want to reduce monthly financial burden